-Come along with us on an excursion to San Françisco on Saturday, March 25, to see two special exhibitions at the renowned Legion of Honor.
-Our bus will leave the [...]
+Come along with us on an excursion to San Françisco on Sunday, September 17, to see the temporary exhibition of Degas: Impressionism and the Paris Millinery Trade at the [...]

-Come along with us on an excursion to San Françisco on Saturday, March 25, to see two special exhibitions at the renowned Legion of Honor.
-Our bus will leave the Alliance parking lot at 8:45am to drive to San Francisco, where we’ll have a timed entry to view Monet: the Early Years – the first major US exhibition devoted to the initial phase of Claude Monet’s career.The day continues with lunch (bring a bag or try the museum cafeteria) and time to see the Auguste Rodin Centenary Installation highlighting about 50 objects from the museum’s permanent collection, before a late afternoon return to Sacramento.
+Come along with us on an excursion to San Françisco on Sunday, September 17, to see the temporary exhibition of Degas: Impressionism and the Paris Millinery Trade at the renowned Legion of Honor.
+Our bus will leave the Alliance parking lot at 8:45am to drive to San Francisco, where we’ll have a timed entry to view the special Degas exhibit.The day continues with lunch (bring a bag or try the museum cafeteria) and time to see the other temporary and permanent galleries, before a late afternoon return to Sacramento.

 8:45 am: Bus leaves Alliance Française parking lot, 2420 N Street, Sacramento, CA 95816 5:30 pm: Bus returns to Sacramento

-AF members: $65
+AF members: $70

 High School/College students: $55

-Registration deadline: March 10
+Registration deadline: August 30